 Irving Tomlinson, a member of the committee, recalled in his reminiscence that the subjects and their arrangement “were entirely of Mrs. Eddy’s devising.”
-He added, “Since first presented, except for slight changes made by Mrs. Eddy, they have not been altered or added to.”2 Those “slight changes” were made to the second 13 subjects before the publication of the October–November 1898 issue of the Quarterly.
+He added, “Since first presented, except for slight changes made by Mrs. Eddy, they have not been altered or added to.”2 Those “slight changes” were made to the second 13 subjects before the publication of the October–December 1898 issue of the Quarterly.
 Two major changes included dropping the subjects “Christian Science Versus Pantheism” and “Did God Create Matter?”
 This was done in favor of including the subjects “God the Preserver of Man” and “Sacrament.”3 The lesson titled “Thanksgiving” was added to the Quarterly in 1903.

 We do not have any records showing why Eddy picked any of the subjects, except that she felt they were divinely directed.
 According to Tomlinson, around 1901 another member of the committee proposed expanding the number of subjects from 26 to 52.
 He presented the idea to Eddy and recorded her reply:

 The additional list of topics for the Lessons sent me are not needed.
 The subjects which you already have include every one of those which you gave to me.
 These topics proposed can all be used under the present list of subjects.
 Tell the committee these subjects were given of God – they are sufficient and they will remain.4